F1 2024 Italian Grand Prix weather forecast - latest today from Monza

 Here's what the weather forecast will look like during the 2024 Italian Grand Prix at Autodromo Nazionale Monza.

-Last weekend's Dutch GP saw Lando Norris secure a dominant victory over home favourite Max Verstappen, leading by 22.896s come the chequered flag.
+Last weekend's Dutch GP saw Lando Norris secure a dominant victory over home favorite Max Verstappen, leading by 22.896sec come the checkered flag.

+READ MORE: F1 Results Today: Championship race SHIFTS as Verstappen destroyed at home

 This marked the Briton's second career win following his triumph in Miami earlier this season, while Verstappen has now gone five straight races without tasting victory.